kuzzleio/kourou/README.md

 ## Automatic command infering for API actions

-When no command is found, Kourou will try to execute the given command with the `sdk:query` command.
+When no command is found, Kourou will try to execute the given command with the `api` command.

 The first argument has to be the name of the controller and the action separated by a semicolon (eg `document:create` )